onafetsidrasul/CFD/README.md

 ### Recirculation
 At this point I look at the effect of recirculation on the foil when tilting it.
 ### Bernoulli equation
-In the end I test the validity of Bernoully equation.
+In the end I test the validity of Bernoulli equation.